mattiasalm/dotfiles/README.md

 When the setup is finished sign in to Dropbox and then run `mackup restore` to bring back app configurations.

+### Hammerspoon

+Run Hammerspoon and activate accessibility to ensure full functionality.

 ### SSH keys

 For all the places that authenticate with the computer with SSH keys they needs to be replaced.
 [GitHub SSH key instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).